This event has expired. This may be a recurring event, so please check the calendar in the future for updated occurrences.

 Theodore Robinson Plein Air (Painting) Competition

 What fun!
-Artists will paint outdoors (en plein air) and submit their works of art for prizes and auction.
-The contest is named for Evansville native Theodore Robinson who lived 1852 to 1896, and was a well regarded contemporary of Monet's.
+Artists paint outdoors (en plein air) and submit their works of art for prizes and auction.
+The contest is named for Evansville native Theodore Robinson, an artist who lived 1852 to 1896, and was a well regarded contemporary of Monet's.
 Artists pay a small fee to receive a specially marked canvas.
 They must paint outdoors, and choose a landscape within a boundary defined by State Highway 104 on the west, County A on the south, County H on the east and the Dane/Rock county line on the north.
-Completed, framed and ready-to-hang artworks will be submitted by 11am Saturday, October 18, when they will be judged and auctioned.
+Completed, framed and ready-to-hang artworks will be submitted by 11am Saturday, October 1, when they will be judged and auctioned.
 Visit Eager Free Public Library (39 W. Main St.) or Allen Creek Gallery (137 E. Main St.) for information.
 Post auction, the art will be exhibited at Creekside Place.
 This event is coordinated by the community's cultural group, Evansville Community Partnership.

 Dining: Near Theodore Robinson Plein Air (Painting) Competition